zjj/OpenStackManager/README.md

 A Manager for OpenStack
 =======
-I am not going to re-invent the wheel(Horizon), This is a (web.py + bootstrap) based app for managing virtual machine for multi-user model ,some users are admins, while the others are normal users,they need VMs to do something.
+I am not going to re-invent the wheel(Horizon), This is a (web.py + bootstrap) based app for managing VMs(or instances) under multi-user model that some users are admins, while the others are normal users,they need VMs to do something.

 Functions
 ========
-A user who have signed on could apply a VM, if the admin admit his application,a VM will be created for him, he then could login to his machine via SSH. and the applier could mange his own VMs, while the admins could manage all the virtual machines.
+A user who have signed on could apply a VM, if the admin admits his application,a VM will be created for him, he then could login to his machine via SSH. and the applier could manage his own VMs, while the admins could manage all the VMs.

 ps: After signing up, a user have to supply a public key for ssh.

 Install
 ========
-If you are going to use sqlite3 as default database,below is a simple guide.
+If you are going to use sqlite3(mysql is suggested) as default database,below is a simple guide.

     $cd sql
     $sqlite ./db < schema.sql